-Figure 2 Intersecting Scopes of Model, Referent, and Intended Use output has been obtained for validation.
+Figure 2 Intersecting Scopes of Model, Referent, and Intended Use

+The model scope is defined first by where the model can be run, and second by where model output has been obtained for validation.
 The referent scope is the scope where data has been obtained from any of the referents listed in Table 2.
 To validate a model, the model and referent scopes must be overlapping to assess fidelity of shared output(s).
 Fidelity can only be assessed when input conditions are shared.
 The intended use of a model is generally a description of the problem addressed by a model or simulation and its associated data, including the system or process being represented (US Department of Defense, 2012).
 The scope of intended use further specifies the set of dimensions, ranges, and assumptions of the model inputs and outputs needed to represent and assess system behavior.
 Definition of this intended use scope is further discussed later in this paper.
 The validity of a model is assessed over the scope of intended use, which ideally is covered by both model and referent scopes.
 If the model scope does not overlap with the scope of intended use, the model is either not suited to the intended use or there is a need to collect more outputs.
-If the referent scope does not overlap with the scope of a needs to be collected to enable the model to be validated.
+If the referent scope does not overlap with the scope of intended use, more data needs to be collected to enable the model to be validated.
 Multiple referents may be used together to validate different regions of the intended use scope.